vaibhav-shaw/Cricket-Info-/README.md

-# Current Cricket Matches Chrome Extension
+# Cricket Matches Chrome Extension

-**Current Cricket Matches** is a versatile Chrome browser extension designed to streamline the retrieval and presentation of match data for cricket.
+**Cricket Matches** is a versatile Chrome browser extension designed to streamline the retrieval and presentation of match data for cricket.
 With this extension, users can effortlessly access in-depth information about played matches, including scores, teams, and pertinent statistics.
 Whether you're a passionate sports enthusiast, a dedicated gamer, or simply curious about match outcomes, this extension offers a seamless way to stay informed.

 ## Features